-- 1 Contact your HP sales representative to purchase a new license. - 2 Select System > License. - 3 Click $\stackrel{\triangle}{+}$ to open the Install License dialog box. - 4 Copy the entire new license key that you obtained from your HP representative and click OK.
+- 1. Contact your HP sales representative to purchase a new license. - 2.
+Select System > License. - 3.
+Click to open the Install License dialog box. - 4.
+Copy the entire new license key that you obtained from your HP representative and click OK.
+Make sure that you copy the license string from the .dat file that is attached to the email you receive with the license, and not directly from the browser window or from the text of the email.

-- ➤ Some licenses include a few separate license keys.
-Install each license key separately. - ➤ Inverted commas (") may be part of the license key and should be copied as well.
+- Some licenses include a few separate license keys.
+Install each license key separately. - Inverted commas (") may be part of the license key and should be copied as well.